-Due to its environmental sensitivity, restrict water dependent uses along the Gulf of Mexico shoreline to recreational fishing and swimming areas; which shall
+Due to its environmental sensitivity, restrict water dependent uses along the Gulf of Mexico shoreline to recreational fishing and swimming areas; which shall have shoreline usage priority.
+Second priority shall be given to water related residential uses.

 Require a 100 foot setback from the Gulf Coast shoreline in the Coastal High Hazard Area for residential densities in excess of 5 du/acre;